robenkleene/design-references/blender/tutorials/blender-camera-path.md

 10. You can now choose a distance by selecting the circle and the camera and hitting `s` to scale it and moving the mouse.
 Or move it vertically by hitting `g`.
 11. Select the camera and the circle, and hit `^P` (or `⌘P`) and select `Follow Path`
 12. At this point if you hit `␣` to play, the camera will follow the path

+## Edits

+- To change the speed, set `Object Data Properties > Path Animation > Frames` to a smaller number